74 Questions to Ask Yourself & Your Potential Spouse Before Getting Married

 Posted on May 05, 2017

 So, you want to get married?
-Before you jump the gun, make sure you’re as prepared as can be and know what you’re about to get yourself into.
+Before you jump the gun, make sure you’re as prepared as possible and know what you’re about to get yourself into.
 The following are some questions for you and your soon-to-be to peruse as you get to know one another.
 Beyond the simple, “What are your favorite movies?” and “What do you envision for the future?”
 It’s important to ask the tough questions, as well.
 With the exception of the faith-based questions, the following questions have been adapted from the book, “The Questions to Ask Before You Jump Into Bed,” by Laurie Seale (2005).

 Getting to know yourself